What is the plate method?

 How do you use the plate method?

-- Fill the largest section (1/2 of the plate) with non-starchy vegetables.
+2. Fill the largest section (1/2 of the plate) with non-starchy vegetables and fruits.
 Non-starchy vegetables include most vegetables except potatoes, peas, corn and winter squash.
-This article has many examples of great vegetables to include on your plate.

-- Fill the remaining ¼ of the plate with foods from the meat and/or meat alternatives category.
+4. Fill the remaining ¼ of the plate with foods from the meat and/or meat alternatives category.
 These include: poultry with skin removed, lean beef and pork cuts, fish and seafood, and eggs, low-fat cheese and/or tofu.
-Read more about diabetes and eggs here.
-This article will help you navigate the grocery store for poultry.
+Canada’s Food Guide recommends that you choose protein foods that come from plants more often.

 For more help with the plate method, your dietitian can help you plan specific plate details.